 - Casey’s General Store

-Putting it all together, US News shows Iowa as one of the top states based on its economic opportunity rankings.
+Putting all the facts together, US News ranks Iowa as one of the top states for economic opportunity.

 - University of Iowa in Iowa City